 size(100, 100, P2D); blendMode(MULTIPLY); stroke(51); strokeWeight(30); line(25, 25, 75, 75); line(75, 25, 25, 75);

-Blends the pixels in the display window according to the defined mode.
-There is a choice of the following modes to blend the source pixels (A) with the ones of pixels already in the display window (B):
+Blends the pixels in the display window according to a defined mode.
+There is a choice of the following modes to blend the source pixels (A) with the ones of pixels already in the display window (B).
+A pixel's final color is the result of applying one of the above blend modes with each channel of (A) and (B) independently.
+For example, red is compared with red, green with green, and blue with blue.

 BLEND - linear interpolation of colours: C = A*factor + B. This is the default blending mode.